mrrothe/py-idstools/README.rst

-py-idstools |Build Status|
+py-rulecata |Build Status|
 ==========================

-py-idstools is a collection of Python libraries for working with IDS systems (typically Snort and Suricata).
+py-rulecata is a collection of Python libraries for working with IDS systems (typically Snort and Suricata).

 Features